Rainbow Spring Fling Dance

 Ontario is providing $6.5 million to improve the fire safety of community service agency facilities where some of Ontario's most vulnerable people receive services.

-The Minister of Community and Social Services Dr. Helena Jaczek made the announcement today at Community Living Newmarket/Aurora District, which provides programs that support people with developmental disabilities in York Region.
+The Minister of Community and Social Services Dr. Helena Jaczek made the announcement today at Community Living Central York, which provides programs that support people with developmental disabilities in York Region.

 Across Ontario, more than 130 facilities from over 40 agencies will receive funding to improve fire safety this year.
 Types of projects will include: